Professional Statements and Societal Positions

-"Independent risk factors include age at least 60 years, prior VTE, and cancer; age >60 years, prior VTE, anesthesia at least 2 hours, and bed rest at least 4 days; older age, male sex, longer length of hospital stay, and higher Charlson comorbidity score; and sepsis, pregnancy or postpartum state, central venous access, malignancy, prior VTE, and inpatient hospital stay more than 2 days.
+"Independent risk factors include age at least 60 years, prior VTE, and cancer; age greater than 60 years, prior VTE, anesthesia at least two (2) hours, and bed rest at least four (4) days; older age, male sex, longer length of hospital stay, and higher Charlson comorbidity score; and sepsis, pregnancy or postpartum state, central venous access, malignancy, prior VTE, and inpatient hospital stay more than two (2) days.
 In another study, most of the moderate to strong independent risk factors for VTE were surgical complications, including urinary tract infection, acute renal insufficiency, postoperative transfusion, perioperative myocardial infarction, and pneumonia".

 The American College of Obstetricians and Gynecologists (ACOG 2007, reaffirmed 2021) proposed the following risk classification for VTE in individuals undergoing major gynecological surgery:

 - Low: Surgery lasting less than 30 minutes in individuals younger than 40 years with no additional risk factors.